GRC1Pool/CardanoSPOSpin/README.md

         -m|--mainnet : Use this if you want to use Cardano's Mainnet

-        -d|--debug   : Use if uou like more details on your screen!!
+        -d|--debug   : Use if you like more details on your screen!!

         -w|--weighted: This flag will start a weighted procedure for selecting winners,based on their stake amount
-                       If not selected, a random/equal chance select will be performed
+                       If not selected , an equal chances' draw will be performed

         -p=|--pool=  : You HAVE to use a PoolID, so the script knows on which pool's delegators to work with!!!